housna1/selenium-automation-testing/README.md

 For Web UI testing, you will need to install the latest versions of [Google Chrome](https://www.google.com/chrome/) and [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/).
-You can use other browsers with Selenium WebDriver, but the course will use Chrome and Firefox.
+You can use other browsers with Selenium WebDriver, but I will use Chrome and Firefox.

 You will also need to install the latest versions of the WebDriver executables for these browsers: [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) for Chrome and [geckodriver](https://github.com/mozilla/geckodriver/releases) for Firefox.